Meituan-Dianping/lyrebird-ios/README_EN.md

 ## FAQs
 #### Some error occurs like this - "Could not connect to lockdownd ...".
-Re-install both libimobiledevice, and make sure below command executed
+Re-install libimobiledevice, and make sure below command executed

 `$ sudo chmod -R 777 /var/db/lockdown/`